Buadam/SANS_Reciprocal_Space_Tomography/README.md

 ![alt text](3D_reconstruction_from_2D_Slices.png)

 ## Files
 The live Matlab scripts in the root directory are for demonstration purposes only, they will not run due to the references to data inside the actual working folders.
+The same files have to be run inside the working directories, which contain the raw data for two specific crystals: GaV4S8 and GaMo4S8.

 Recover_volumetric_data_1deg.mlx: This code performs the 3d image reconstruction from the 2D slices and saves the 3d data to .m files.
 Running time is typically ~5-10 mins due to the 3d interpolation steps involved.